top of page

 complete:

 a.
-Protected players, top two auction players, and 1st round selections can be replaced immediately.
+Protected players, top 2 auction players, and 1st round selections can be replaced immediately

-2. A rookie drafted with the 17th pick loses his “below-the-line” status.
+2. A rookie drafted with the 17th pick automatically loses his “below-the-line” status

 E. GM absence from draft